-It’s Holy Week and we have a 5-Day Devotional here for you!
+It’s Easter week and we have a 5-Day Devotional for families here for you!
 The goal is to focus on Jesus.
 This week, we will experience what He did and went through for each one of us.

 This 5-day devotional can be done by yourself or shared with your family.
 It is a perfect opportunity to unite daily in the word of God, and ready our hearts for Easter weekend.
 (Setting a reminder on your phone is a great way to stay consistent!)

 The word of God, and the celebration of the Resurrection, walks us through the crucifixion.
 Jesus, through His own words and actions, shows us that we can rest in the peace that only He offers.